Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Introduction

 \section{Introduction}

-Electronic Health Records contain a vast and continuously growing amount of patient information, but a significant portion of this data remains unstructured in formats like clinical notes, reports, discharge letters and referrals.
-Despite containing valuable information, this unstructured data is often underutilized in the downstream analysis due to their complexity~\cite{tayefi2021challenges,cowie2017electronic}.
-While Natural Language Processing (NLP) has made significant advancements in extracting and classifying information from text~\cite{nadkarni2011natural, khurana2023natural}, applying these techniques to healthcare data presents additional challenges, such as a specialized lexicon, a high prevalence of ambiguous abbreviations, frequent misspellings, and a lack of standard templates across hospitals~\cite{friedman2014natural, iroju2015systematic}.
-Additionally, most NLP tools are developed for high-resource languages, making them less effective for languages like Italian, where linguistic resources are scarce~\cite{neveol2018clinical}.
+Electronic Health Records (EHR) contain a vast and continuously growing amount of patient information, but a significant portion of this data remains unstructured in formats like clinical notes, reports, discharge letters and referrals.
+Despite containing valuable information, this unstructured data is often underutilized in the downstream analysis due to their complexity and heterogeneity~\cite{tayefi2021challenges,cowie2017electronic}.
+While Natural Language Processing (NLP) has made significant advancements in extracting and classifying information from text~\cite{nadkarni2011natural, khurana2023natural}, applying these techniques to clinical narratives remains challenging.
+Medical documents are characterized by a highly specialized lexicon, with ambiguous abbreviations and frequent misspellings, a lack of standard templates across hospitals and a limited amount of manually labelled data~\cite{hossain2023natural, friedman2014natural, iroju2015systematic}.
+Additionally, most NLP tools are optimized for high-resource languages such as English, limiting their transferability to languages like Italian, where datasets and domain-specific linguistic resources are scarce~\cite{neveol2018clinical}.

-A critical piece of information in medical documents is the reason for a patient’s hospital admission or discharge, typically a disease diagnosis or a description of the patient's symptoms.
-This information is critical for both cohort selection and epidemiological analysis.
-Although an international code system for diseases and symptoms, the ICD-CM~\cite{world2016international}, exists, physicians often prefer to provide a textual description of their diagnoses.
-Textual descriptions are faster to write, more detailed, and are often used because many medical document templates do not include structured fields for disease codes~\cite{walsh2004clinician, millares2021consultation}.
-Even when present, it has been observed that ICD codes are not completely reliable~\cite{walsh2018icd, cozzolino2018accuracy, cipparone2015inaccuracy}.
-Consequently, identifying patients admitted for specific diseases or symptoms often requires manual inspection of these texts, which is labour-intensive and impractical at scale.

-In Italy, every hospitalization or Emergency Room (ER) admission generates a discharge letter.
-Depending on the type of examinations and the hospital, more structured data may also be recorded.
-A discharge letter should always contain information about the diseases that affect the patient, but the complexity of these documents and the lack of standard templates pose a significant challenge for automatic data extraction.
-To address this issue, this study aims to develop an NLP pipeline capable of extracting structured information from the unstructured text of Italian discharge letters.